Hughav92/PhD_Thesis_Obsidian_Vault/Manuscript Writing/SiFiBand in Interactive Music/SiFiBand in Interactive Music - Data Collection Procedure.md

 #### IMU

 ##### Set Up
-Set BioArmband and Myo on floor.
+Set SiFiBand and Myo on floor.

 ##### Procedure
-Log BioArmband, Myo, Qualisys for five minutes.
+Log SiFiBand, Myo, Qualisys for five minutes.

 ### EMG

 ##### Set Up
-Test the 8 BioArmband, 8 Myo, and Delsys separately.
+Test the 8 SiFiBand, 8 Myo, and Delsys separately.

 Place each sensor in the same position on the belly of the extensor digitorum.
 Mark the position with a pen.
 ##### Conditions